 The BHE consists of 11 voting members; however, seven of the voting members are now appointed by the Governor, one of whom is the Commissioner of Education, ex officio, and three members are to be chosen to represent public institutions of higher education.
 Of the seven members appointed by the Governor, at least one must be a representative of organized labor, one must be a representative of the business community and one must be a full-time undergraduate student at a public institution of higher education.
-Of the three members chosen to represent public institutions of higher education, one shall be a member of the University Trustees selected by the chair of the University Trustees, one shall be a member of a board of trustees of a state college chosen by vote of the chairs of the boards of trustees of each of the chairs of the boards of trustees of each of the chairs of the boards of trustees of each of the chairs of the boards of trustees of each of the chairs of the boards of trustees for a term of one year.
+Of the three members chosen to represent public institutions of higher education, one shall be a member of the University Trustees selected by the chair of the University Trustees, one shall be a member of a board of trustees of a state college chosen by vote of the chairs of the boards of trustees of each of the state colleges, and one shall be a member of a board of trustees of a community college chosen by vote of the chairs of the boards of trustees of each of the community colleges.
+BHE members serve staggered terms of five years, except for the undergraduate student member, who serves for a term of one year.
 No member may be appointed for more than two consecutive terms, and a student member may serve only one term.